Chetumal Province: First contacts with Spaniards

-Mayan settlements near Cozumel, Lake Izabal, and Guanaja are known to have been part of the riverine and coastal trading networks of merchants in Chetumal.
+Maya settlements near Cozumel, Lake Izabal, and Guanaja are known to have been part of the riverine and coastal trading networks of merchants in Chetumal.
 Any knowledge of non-Indian people obtained by the former is thus presumed to have been passed on to the latter.
 It has further been suggested that the Ekab Province may have been allied with Chetumal.